SpenceKonde/DxCore/megaavr/extras/TakingOverTCA0.md

 ```

 # Examples
 Now for the fun part - example code!
-What's fun about example code, of course, is that you can steal it
+What's so much fun about example code?
+Because you can steal it and re-use it, of course!

 A note about the pin numbers - we use the PORT_Pxn notation to refer to pins; when I mention in the comments the pin number, that is an Arduino (logical) pin number, not a physical pin number (generally, this documentation does not refer to physical pin numbers except on the pinout charts).